 Another vital aspect to consider is your intended destination.
 While you may go lots of places in your RV, there are probably specific locations where you enjoy kayaking.

 A long journey requires resilient equipment, and a sub-par RV kayak rack may not be up to the task.
-Before embarking across the country in your RV, be sure that your RV kayak rack can withstand inclement weather changes and extended usage.
+Before embarking across the country in your RV, be sure that your RV kayak rack can withstand inclement weather changes, extended usage, and that it’s not too much of a burden on your fuel efficiency.

 Who Are We Going With?